Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-finite groups

-\begin{myproof}[of \Lemma{devissage}] We reproduce the argument in the proof of \cite{BertapelleSuzuki} (Prop.
-9.6).
+\begin{myproof}[of \Lemma{devissage}] We reproduce the method used in \cite[Prop.
+9.6]{BertapelleSuzuki}.
 By \Lemma{finite coeffs equivalence}.2, $G$ can be viewed as a Galois module over $K$.
-Let $L'/K$ be a finite Galois extension which contains a primitive $\ell$-th root of unity, over which $G$ is a trivial Galois module, and $L/K$ be a subextension such that $\Gal(L'/L)$ is a $\ell$-Sylow of $\Gal(L'/K)$.
+Let $L'/K$ be a finite Galois extension which contains a primitive $\ell$-th root of unity, over which $G$ is trivial, and $L/K$ be a subextension such that $\Gal(L'/L)$ is a $\ell$-Sylow of $\Gal(L'/K)$.